 Any meeting of the Modification Panel at which a quorum is and remains present shall be competent to discharge any and all of the functions within the competence of the Modification Panel.

-Panel Chairman
+Panel Chairperson

-The Panel Chairman or, in the absence of the Panel Chairman, the deputy Panel Chairman, shall preside at meetings of the Modification Panel.
+The Panel Chairperson or, in the absence of the Panel Chairperson, the deputy Panel Chairperson, shall preside at meetings of the Modification Panel.

-The Panel Chairman shall conduct all meetings of the Modification Panel in compliance with the Code of Practice.
+The Panel Chairperson shall conduct all meetings of the Modification Panel in compliance with the Code of Practice.

 Location and form of meetings